Thibaultfq/virtual-sports/src/posts/2024-11-06-strn-summit-session-virtual-sports.md

 ## Concluding

 Thibault concludes this session by lining up each of the earlier presented perspectives on what is needed to increase the relevance of virtual sports for human health and performance.
 Each perspective is important in its own way and contributes to making virtual sports' relevant.
-Therefore, Thibault argues that virtual sports would benefit from an integrative approach and the development of an **integrative assessment tool**.
-Such tool could serve multiple purposes, but more importantly, would assure that not only performance but also human health and societal perspectives are incorporated in the development and use of virtual sports.
+Therefore, Thibault argues that virtual sports would benefit from an integrative approach and the development of an **integrative assessment tool** along with clear guidelines on ethical yet effective use of virtual sports.
+Such tool could help outline the needed requirements and give insights into how existing solutions meet these requirements.
+More importantly, an integrative approach would assure that not only requirements for performance but also human health and societal are incorporated in the development and use of virtual sports.
 For example, an integrative assessment tool could:
 1. Increase awareness amongst key stakeholders in sport policy, on all of the topics of social issues, health, or performance
 2. Allow to discover, recognise and assess the potential of a new virtual variants within a (traditional) sport
 3. Provide strategies on both long and short term approach to virtual sports for all of the topics of social issues, health, or performance.